sthuman/sthuman.github.io/Time Series Analysis of US Birthrates and Bitcoin/README.md

-The folder contains the code and report for the time series analysis of US birthrate dataset (seasonal) and Bitcoin closing prices dataset (non-seasonal).
+The folder contains report for the time series analysis of US birthrate dataset (seasonal) and Bitcoin closing prices dataset (non-seasonal) and the code for the time series analysis of the US birthrate dataset.
+The time series analysis of the Bitcoin clsoing price dataset was done by the other group members.